srsudar/eg/eg/examples/du.md

     brew install coreutils

-After having it installed, sort by size on disk in human readable units:
+After having it installed, the `gsort` command will be available:

-    du -h <files> | sort -h
+    du -h <files> | gsort -h